quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part12_Q-learning_Off-.md

 #### Performance of Expected Sarsa Compared to Q-Learning and Sarsa

 Expected Sarsa generally performs better than both Q-learning and Sarsa in the cliff walking task for all learning rates.
-This is particularly evident when using an \(\epsilon\)-greedy policy with \(\epsilon = 0.1\).
+This is particularly evident when using an $\epsilon $-greedy policy with $\epsilon = 0.1$.

 The optimal learning rate for Expected Sarsa on this problem, especially for a smaller number of episodes (n=100), tends to be higher, indicating its advantage in deterministic environments.